-Fair value is defined as the price that would be received to sell an asset in the principal or most advantageous market for an asset in an orderly transaction between market participants at the measurement date.
-Fair value is based on the assumptions that management believes market participants would use when pricing an asset.
+Fair value measurements apply whenever GAAP requires or permits assets or liabilities to be measured at fair value either on a recurring or nonrecurring basis.
+Fair value is defined as the price that would be received to sell an asset or most advantageous market for an asset in an orderly transaction between market participants at the measurement date.
+Fair value is based on the assumptions that management believes market participants would use when pricing an asset or liability.

 Fair value measurement and disclosure guidance established a three-level fair value hierarchy that prioritizes the use of inputs used in valuation methodologies.
+Management maximizes the use of observable inputs and minimizes the use of unobservable inputs when determining fair value measurements.
+Management reviews and updates the fair value hierarchy classifications of the Company's assets on a quarterly basis.
 The three-level fair value hierarchy is as follows: